pschatzmann/arduino-simple-tts/README.md

 ```
 The word "Billion" is spoken out via I2S.

-You can also use the text generation classes described above to convert them into audio output:
+You can also use the text generation classes described above:

 ```
 #include "SimpleTTS.h"